JuiceIdeas/HST-ZeroDefault/README.md

 ### **🔥 Vision & Mission (The Human/Emotional Core)**

-> "I always will have the forward mindset of eliminating inequality in the world."
+> "(my wording sucks so yes i had ai write this) I always will have the forward mindset of eliminating inequality in the world."

 We operate at the intersection of **Cosmic Game Theory** and **High-Integrity Collaboration**, working to dismantle systemic bias and build equitable futures.
 My work is not just about code or concepts—it is about realizing **subjective value over objective fact** to unlock true human potential.